 Easy Hike at Lake Atitlan – Lower Mayan Trail

-This easy hike takes you along Lake Atitlan’s north shore.
-Travel by boat to the villages El Jaibalito and Tzununa with time to explore in each village.
-Includes nature walks through 2 ecosystems, and a look at 2 non-profit organizations.
+This easy hike takes you along Lake Atitlan’s northern shore.
+Travel by boat to the villages of El Jaibalito and Tzununa with time to explore in each village.
+Includes nature walks through two ecosystems and a look at two different non-profit organizations in the area.

-Next you enter the village of Santa Cruz la Laguna by way of the canyon path.
-You take some time to visit the various projects in works.
-There are 2 non-profits working here, Amigos de Santa Cruz helps with the primary school and in nutritional programs.
+In Santa Cruz, you will some time to visit various projects in works.
+There are two non-profits working here: Amigos de Santa Cruz and Mayan Medical Aid.
+The first NGO, Amigos de Santa Cruz, helps with the primary school and in nutritional programs.
 We will tour the school, the school kitchen, a typical family home, and a vocational training center.
-A second non-profit is Mayan Medical Aid.
 A third medical clinic can be visited in Tzununa, funded by the Castillo Foundation.
 We can see all of these and then walk down to the lakeshore to meet the boat for the return trip.
 Meals & refreshments not included.

 $60 per person (2 person minimum).
 Half day trip available for $45 (2 person minimum).